Pepperstone

 Is the Razor Account better for scalpers and day traders?

 Yes.
-The Razor CFD account offers raw spreads from 0.0 pips with fixed commission on forex trades, giving high-frequency traders more control over costs.
+The Razor CFD account offers raw spreads from 0.0 pips with a commission of approximately £2.25 per side per lot on forex trades, giving high-frequency traders more control over costs.
 It is particularly suited to scalpers and day traders who prioritise the lowest possible spreads and execution efficiency.

 Account Recommendation by Trading Style